-As of July 31, 2020, we had 91,122,356 shares of common stock outstanding.
-Concurrently with this offering, holders of an aggregate of shares of common stock will be released from applicable lock-up restrictions, and such shares may then be freely traded without registration.
-Only the shares of common stock sold in our IPO, sold in this offering or released as described in the preceding sentence will be freely tradable, without restriction, in the public market immediately after this offering.
-Each of our directors, executive officers and selling stockholders are subject to lock-up agreements that restrict their ability to sell or transfer their shares until 90 days after the date of this prospectus or January 9, 2021, subject to certain exceptions.
-Each of our other security holders are subject to lock-up agreements that restrict their ability to sell or transfer their shares until January 9, 2021, subject to certain exceptions (the "IPO Lockup Agreements").
-However, the Representatives may, in their sole discretion, waive the contractual lock-up before the IPO Lockup Agreements expire.
+Only the shares of common stock sold in our IPO, sold in this offering or released as described in the preceding two paragraphs will be freely tradable, without restriction, in the public market immediately after this offering.
+Each of our directors, executive officers and selling stockholders are subject to lock-up agreements that restrict their ability to sell or transfer their shares until the later of 90 days after the date of this prospectus or January 9, 2021, subject to certain exceptions.

-After the lock-up agreements expire, all 91,122,356 shares outstanding as of July 31, 2020 will be eligible for sale in the public market, of which shares are held by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 of the Securities Act, and various vesting agreements.
+After the lock-up agreements expire, all 91,149,949 shares outstanding as of August 31, 2020 will be eligible for sale in the public market, of which, after giving effect to the sale of shares in this offering, 47,739,184 shares are beneficially owned by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 of the Securities Act, and various vesting agreements.
 Sales of a substantial number of such shares upon the concurrent release of lock-up restrictions in connection with this offering or the expiration or any future earlier release of the lock-up and market stand-off agreements or, the perception that such sales may occur, could cause our market price to fall or make it more difficult for you to sell your common stock at a time and price that you deem appropriate.